-119. On or about September 12, 2014, L.K., B.M., and C.R. received letters directly from the same whistleblower who had written to Defendant White weeks earlier.
+122. On or about September 12, 2014, L.K., B.M., and C.R. received letters directly from the same whistleblower who had written to Defendant White weeks earlier.

-120. The anonymous writer expressed dismay that despite his or her previous letter to Defendant White, "these people are still there working" and "still abusing" residents.
+123. The anonymous writer expressed dismay that despite his or her previous letter to Defendant White, "these people are still there working" and "still abusing" residents.

-121. The September letters repeated and expanded upon many of the allegations in the August letter sent to Defendant White.
+124. The September letters repeated and expanded upon many of the allegations in the August letter sent to Defendant White.

-122. For example, the letter to L.K. stated that Defendants Teams and Tucker "make [D.K.] sit in a corner behind a chair away from everyone else" and denied her food.
+125. For example, the letter to L.K. stated that Defendants Teams and Tucker "make [D.K.] sit in a corner behind a chair away from everyone else" and denied her food.

-123. L.K.'s letter stated that Defendant Tucker was responsible for D.K.'s black eye.
+126. L.K.'s letter stated that Defendant Tucker was responsible for D.K.'s black eye.

-124. L.K.'s letter stated that D.K. and other residents "are being severely abused" and that Defendants Peyton and Linder "are aware of the abuse and covers [sic] it up."
+127. L.K.'s letter stated that D.K. and other residents "are being severely abused" and that Defendants Peyton and Linder "are aware of the abuse and covers [sic] it up."

-125. B.M.'s letter explained that Z.O.'s black eye "came from Sharnell Tucker who is still there working with her."
+128. B.M.'s letter explained that Z.O.'s black eye "came from Sharnell Tucker who is still there working with her."

-126. B.M.'s letter stated that "Lashonda Conner beats on [Z.O.] also and kicks her."
+129. B.M.'s letter stated that "Lashonda Conner beats on [Z.O.] also and kicks her."

-127. B.M.'s letter stated that Defendant Goodwin "covered up [Z.O.] being cut in the toe by Tiffany Teams and Sharnell Tucker."
+130. B.M.'s letter stated that Defendant Goodwin "covered up [Z.O.] being cut in the toe by Tiffany Teams and Sharnell Tucker."

-128. B.M.'s letter stated that "Sheila Linder and Jonathan Peyton cover[] up everything that goes on in there."
+131. B.M.'s letter stated that "Sheila Linder and Jonathan Peyton cover[] up everything that goes on in there."
+(Emphasis added.)

-129. C.R.'s letter stated that Defendants Goodwin, Teams, and Linton punched B.R.
+132. C.R.'s letter stated that Defendants Goodwin, Teams, and Linton punchedB.R.

-130. C.R.'s letter stated that Defendant Linton was responsible for B.R.'s May2014 black eye.
+133. C.R.'s letter stated that Defendant Linton was responsible for B.R.'s May2014 black eye.

-131. The letters repeated that Defendant Peyton was frequently drunk at work.
+134. The letters repeated that Defendant Peyton was frequently drunk at work.

-132. The letters also stated that Defendant Linder was sexually abusing residents.
+135. The letters also stated that Defendant Linder was sexually abusing residents.

-133. The whistleblower apologized for not doing more to help, explaining that s/he feared for his or her life.
+136. The whistleblower apologized for not doing more to help, explaining that s/he feared for his or her life.